hpi-swt2-exercise/rails-intro-exercise/README.md

 * Run `bundle install` to install the dependencies of the project (they are stored in the `Gemfile`)
   * If the `bundle` command was not found, install bundler with `gem install bundler`
 * Run `rails db:migrate RAILS_ENV=development && rails db:migrate RAILS_ENV=test` to migrate the database
+* Start the development server (`rails s`) and check that the application runs (default: `http://localhost:3000/`)
 * Run `rspec` to run the tests ([RSpec](http://rspec.info/) is a test framework for Ruby)
-* Try to get the failing test green.
+* Write code to get the failing test to pass.

 ## 4) Commit and push

-* When you are done and the test passes, push your changes.
+* When the tests pass on your local machine, push your changes to GitHub.
-* Travis CI will now try to build and test your project.
+* Travis CI will test your project.
+You can check the state of the build on the [Travis CI website](https://travis-ci.com/dashboard).

 ## 5) Check your inbox / issues

 * You will be notified of problems or new exercise work items via GitHub issues on your repository.
-* While you wait, see if your code can use some refactorings, continue reading the tutorial, or plan the next steps.
+* While you wait, see where you could refactor your code, read the [tutorial](https://guides.rubyonrails.org/v5.2/getting_started.html), or explore the project files.

 ## 6) For each issue